-- 1. Hay fields are recommended to be at least 10 acres or part of a larger operation. - 2.
-An indicated effort has been made to maintain and care sufficiently for this type land, i.e. fertilizing, mowing, weeding, and herbicide application for removal of unwanted or toxic vegetation etc. - 3.
-Receipts from sales of hay and expenses incurred from the AG operation will be required.
-This applies even if the property is leased. - 4.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 5.
-If property is leased, it must be in effect as of January 1st and contain full contact information for lessee and a copy of the current lease must be furnished with the application. - 6.
-If property is not leased, owner must submit cutting agreement or show tangible personal property return is filed for having equipment. - 7.
-Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 8.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 9.
-Best Management Practices should be used.

-Field Crops
+1. Hay fields are recommended to be at least 10 acres OR part of a larger operation.

+2. An indicated effort has been made to maintain and care sufficiently for this type land, i.e. fertilizing, mowing, weeding, and herbicide application for removal of unwanted or toxic vegetation etc.

+3. Receipts from sales of hay and expenses incurred from the AG operation will be required.
+This applies even if the property is leased.

+4. An Agricultural Farm (Business) Plan should be submitted with the application.

+5. If property is leased, it must be in effect as of January 1st and contain full contact information for lessee and a copy of the current lease must be furnished with the application.

+6. If property is not leased, owner must submit cutting agreement or show evidence of equipment used to harvest hay and a Tangible Personal Property return must be filed.

+7. Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted.

+CROPLAND

-- 1. Row crops (Vegetables, beans, peanuts, etc.) are recommended to be on at least 10 acres.
-Parcels should be of sufficient size so the sale of crops produce enough income to sustain the entire operation. - 2.
-A description of crop types, planting dates, and receipts for sales of product and expenses incurred from the agricultural operation will be required upon request.
-This applies even if the property is leased. - 3.
-Production of crops for your own use does not qualify, i.e. family garden. - 4.
-Proper care and management of the land and crop must be evident. - 5.
-An Agricultural Farm (Business) Plan should be submitted with the application. - 6.
-Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 7.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis. - 8.
-Best management practices should be used.
+1. Row crops (Watermelons, peanuts, corn etc.) are recommended to be on at least 10 acres OR part of a larger operation.
+Possibly some vegetable crops could be smaller acreage as long as it's a bona fide commercial operation.

+2. A description of crop types, planting dates, and receipts for sales of product and expenses incurred from the agricultural operation will be required upon request.
+This applies even if the property is leased.

+3. Production of crops for your own use does not qualify, i.e. family garden.
+(Remember we are looking for commercial intent.)

+4. Proper care and management of the land and crop must be evident.
+An Agricultural Farm (Business) Plan should be submitted with the application.

+5. Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted.